 We hope that you will enjoy your experience of the beautiful world of Realist painting in this inviting setting.

 Closed on Tuesdays, except open on holiday Tuesdays and closed on the following Wednesday.
-The museum is closed for during the holiday periods at year end, New Year and late August, and closed for exhibit changes from November 14th to 18th, from May 21st to 25th.
+The museum is closed for during the holiday periods at year end, New Year and late August, and closed for exhibit changes in late May and middle November.

 By train and bus: